01 of 05

 Starting and Stopping

-Because the back of this type of stitching can get fairly bulky, it is okay to start with a knot.
+Because the back of this type of stitching can get bulky from the stitching itself, it is okay to start with a knot.

 If you'd rather avoid that, you can leave a small temporary tail on the back of the fabric, holding it in place as you make the first stitches.
 After a few stitches are in place, use a single strand of embroidery floss in a color that matches your ribbon and tack the tail to the back of a stitch or two of ribbon.
 Take care that the stitches don't show on the front.